Lalita Sakhi: Temples

 The main temple of Lalita is situated in her birth place, where she is worshiped with Krishna as his consort.
 The temple is called Shri Lalita Sakhi temple, Unchagaon.
-She is also venerated in other temples including Shri Radha Madan Mohan Temple, Vrindavan, Shri Radha Rasbihari Ashtasakhi Temple in Vrindavan and Shri Radha Madan Mohan Temple, Karauli, Shri Ashtasakhi temple, Barsana.
+She is also venerated in other temples including Shri Radha Madan Mohan Temple, Vrindavan, in Vrindavan and Shri Radha Madan Mohan Temple, Karauli, Shri Ashtasakhi temple, Barsana.

 Incarnation

 In Kaliyuga, Swami Haridas, the popular saint and musician of Vrindavan is said to be the incarnation of Lalita.
 He manifested the idol of Banke Bihari in Nidhivan, Vrindavan.

 Adaptation

 In popular culture, Lalita Sakhi is portrayed by artists in TV series.